Surviving and Thriving as a Manager During a Merger

 - Some combination of the above

-Of course, all of this “access” is effectively a strategic bet on the ability of the two firms to come together and turn potential into reality.
-Regardless of the rationale for the merger on paper and in the press, producing those targeted benefits is hard work.
-Those managers and employees who are able to help bring the benefits to life stand to prosper.
+All of this “access” is usually a strategic bet on the ability of the two firms to come together and turn potential into reality.
+Regardless of the rationale for the merger, producing those targeted benefits is hard work.
+Managers and employees who are able to help bring the benefits to life stand to prosper.

 You can answer the question.
 “What does this mean for me?” by reviewing your firm’s historical approaches to these transactions and looking and listening for intentions from senior management.